Qazi Muhammad Isa: Early life and career

 Qazi Muhammad Isa was born on 17 July 1914 in Pishin District, Balochistan.
 He received his basic education in Quetta.
 In 1933, he went to England for higher studies and received his law degree from Middle Temple, London.
 After returning to British India, he started practicing law in Bombay in 1938 where he first met Jinnah.

 He participated in the formation of the first Muslim political party in Pakistan, (Muslim league) Balochistan before 1947.
-He was from a Sunni Hazara tribe, Sheikh Ali, which migrated from Kandahar, Afghanistan to Pishin in Balochistan, Pakistan.
+He was from a Sunni Hazara of Sheikh Ali tribe, which migrated from Kandahar, Afghanistan to Pishin in Balochistan, Pakistan.

 "After having been called to Bar in January 1939, he returned home and met Quaide-e-Azam Mohammad Ali Jinnah in Bombay.
 He was so impressed with his ideas and personality that on his return to Balochistan, he founded the All-India Muslim League in his province."
 He played a key role in the Pakistan Movement and was one of the trusted lieutenants of Muhammad Ali Jinnah.
 He was the youngest member of the Working Committee of the All-India Muslim League and as President of the Baluchistan Provincial Muslim League, he quickly organized the party throughout the province and played a key role in the 'Vote for Pakistan movement' and in the historical referendum of the then North-West Frontier Province.
 Qazi Essa travelled more than 300,000 miles to campaign for the Pakistan Movement between 1940 and 1947.